Mildura Surrounds

 Employment performance in Mildura Surrounds exceeds national averages across key labour market indicators

-Mildura Surrounds has a balanced workforce with equal representation of white and blue collar jobs across various sectors.
+Mildura Surrounds has a balanced workforce with representation from both white and blue collar jobs across various sectors.
 As of June 2025, the unemployment rate is 2.1%.

-In this month, 1,971 residents are employed, which is 1.7% below Rest of Vic.'s rate of 3.8%, while workforce participation is similar at 57.4%.
-Key employment sectors include agriculture, forestry & fishing, health care & social assistance, and education & training.
-The area has a strong specialization in agriculture, forestry & fishing with an employment share 5.6 times the regional level, but construction shows lower representation at 4.3% compared to the regional average of 10.4%.
-Many residents commute elsewhere for work based on Census data analysis.
+In this month, 1,971 residents are employed while the unemployment rate is 1.7% lower than Rest of Vic.'s rate of 3.8%.
+The workforce participation rate is similar to Rest of Vic.'s 57.4%.
+Employment is concentrated in agriculture, forestry & fishing, health care & social assistance, and education & training.
+Agriculture, forestry & fishing shows strong specialization with an employment share 5.6 times the regional level.

-Over the year to June 2025, labour force levels decreased by 4.3%, employment declined by 3.9%, and unemployment rate fell by 0.5 percentage points.
-In contrast, Rest of Vic. had an employment decline of 0.9% and labour force decline of 0.4%, with a 0.4 percentage point rise in unemployment rate.
-State-level data to Sep-25 shows VIC employment grew by 1.08% year-on-year (adding 39,880 jobs), with the state unemployment rate at 4.7%, compared to the national rate of 4.5%.
-Jobs and Skills Australia's forecasts from May 2025 suggest national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mildura Surrounds' employment mix indicates local growth of approximately 4.8%% over five years and 11.0% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Conversely, construction has lower representation at 4.3% compared to the regional average of 10.4%.
+Many residents may commute elsewhere for work based on Census data.
+Over the 12 months to June 2025, labour force levels decreased by 4.3% and employment declined by 3.9%, leading to a fall in unemployment rate by 0.5 percentage points.
+In contrast, Rest of Vic. experienced an employment decline of 0.9% and labour force decline of 0.4%, with a rise in unemployment rate by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Mildura Surrounds.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Mildura Surrounds' employment mix suggests local growth of approximately 4.8% over five years and 11.0% over ten years.

 Frequently Asked Questions - Employment